 Roth IRAs offer more tax advantages than traditional IRAs at a price.
 Holders pay no taxes on money they withdraw from a Roth IRA.
 Roth IRA holders, instead, make nondeductible contributions.
 The Roth IRA holder pays the taxes now to avoid future taxes.
 A Roth IRA can increase your tax bill.

 Roth IRAs are confusing because they resemble traditional IRAs.
-There are $6,000 a year Roth IRA contribution limits for people under 50 and $7,000 a year Roth IRA contribution limits for people over 50.
+There are $6,000-a-year Roth IRA contribution limits for people under 50 and $7,000-a-year Roth IRA contribution limits for people over 50.

 Taxable Index Fund Accounts

 Many people find buying index funds through a taxable account easier and cheaper than IRA investing.
 Paying taxes is often cheaper than paying the tax penalties associated with IRAs.
 Younger people and individuals who think they will need to take money out early need to avoid IRAs.
-A person under 50 could lose money from an IRA if he has to withdraw money because of emergencies.
+A person under 50 could lose money from an IRA if he has to withdraw because of emergencies.

 Many people pay high taxes because circumstances, such as job loss, force them to make IRA withdrawals.
 Buying index funds outside an IRA can be a better tax strategy for persons with unstable incomes, such as the self-employed.